jeremyButtler/find--Co-infections/README.md

       make a single help message daunting.
 To get around this I split the parameters into multiple help messages by catagory.
-The main help message shows what I think are the most useful parameters and all the other help messages.
+The main help message shows what I think are the most useful parameters and all commands to show the other help messages.
   - -prefix:                                                     [Out]
     - Prefix to add to file names.
   - -threads:                                                    [3]